Ellivers/ap-improvements/README.md

 # ap-improvements
 Improvements and additions for AnimePahe.

+## The script currently has various issues due to changes that were made on the site.
+I'm working to fix this, and the issues will be resolved in the next update.

 The "dev" branch is for the in-development version of the script.

 If you find a bug or have a suggestion, feel free to [open an issue](https://github.com/Ellivers/ap-improvements/issues/new/choose)!